dinhkhaphancs/real-time-quiz-backend/README.md

 - ✅ Added quiz joining by code feature (participants can now join using a 6-character code instead of UUID)
 - ✅ Added quiz description support for more detailed quiz information
 - ✅ Enhanced quiz creation to support creating quizzes with questions in a single API call
+- ✅ Implemented support for dynamic options and multiple choice questions

 ### Current Implementation Status